LeahPrince/LeahPrince/README.md

 I have been coding in Python for two years and I'm looking to improve those skills by collaborating with like-minded people.

 #### Current Projects
->I am currently working a data science project to predict hospital length of stay.
+>I am currently working a data science project to explore hospital readmissions data.

 #### How to Contact Me
 :email: [LinkedIn](leah-prince-m-s-a-90a20818b)